MSI

 On the other hand, pipe that is being transported or stored will not normally benefit, by default, from the protection and predictability inherent in such a closed system.
 Simple, affordable accessories known as pipe plugs can be used to protect pipe during transport or until needed in the field.

-A Straightforward Solution to a Common Problem
+Pipe Plugs: Solution to a Common Problem

 There are many kinds of pipe plugs, but they share some common attributes.
 In just about every case, such a plug will be designed to seal the ends of a pipe so nothing can gain entry from the outside.
 A properly fitted plug will block out potentially harmful contaminants, protecting the interior of a pipe from corrosion or other forms of damage.

-There is a range of materials that can be used to produce such accessories, however, a couple are most widespread today.
+There is a range of materials that can be used to produce such accessories.
+However, a couple are most widespread today.
 While it was common in the past to see a plug made of metal or even wood, most now are constructed from polyethylene or other plastics.
 Naturally resistant to contaminants, these polymers can be formulated to be flexible and resilient, allowing them to stand up well to temperature fluctuations, physical impacts, and other sources of stress.

-Designs Well-Suited to Any Situation
+Pipe Plugs Well-Suited to Any Situation

 While all provide a valuable form of basic functionality, any given plug will often be designed to serve more specific goals, as well.
 Some of the kinds most commonly seen and used in industry include: